-Chris is starting his tenth season on the Wenatchee Wild coaching staff since the teams inception in 2008.
+Chris is in his tenth season on the Wenatchee Wild coaching staff since the teams inception in 2008.
 As assistant coach, Chris has helped and worked with 5 NCAA Division I, 3 WHL and 2 NHL drafted goaltenders.

 Prior to joining the Wenatchee Wild, Chris spent the 2007-08 season as a graduate assistant at Division I Minnesota State University – Mankato (WCHA).

 Chris played college hockey for the Minnesota State University -Mankato Mavericks from 2003 to 2007, when he graduated with a Bachelor of Science degree in Sports Management and a minor in Marketing.
 Chris was a member of the WCHA All-Academic team from 2004-2007 and received the Mavericks Most Improved Player in 2004-05.
 He was honored in the 2007 WCHA Final Five program for his volunteer work in the Mankato community.

 Before moving on to college, Chris played junior hockey from 2001 to 2003 in the BCHL and was a member of the 2001-02 Fred Page Champion Victoria Salsa.

 He co-founded Bench Metrics (http://www.benchmetricshockey.com), a hockey analytics software company which serves teams from the NHL through youth hockey, as well as co-authored a chapter on Special Teams with George Gwozdecky in the recently published “The Hockey Coaches Bible” by Joe Bertagna.